ystxn/blog/content/blog/2020-03-21-gatsby-dates.md

   }
 }
 ```
-Rendering is the same as in the previous example, again just substituting `fields` from
+Rendering is the same as in the previous example, again substituting `frontmatter` for `fields`.
-`frontmatter`.
 ```javascript
 const { gitTime } = data.markdownRemark.fields
 ```

-I have two issues with this approach.
-First is that when deploying via zeit, the `.git`
+I faced two issues with this approach that might not apply to everyone.
+First was that
-directory is not present in the deployment directory, hence the `git` command cannot pull
+when deploying via zeit, the `.git` directory is not present in the deployment directory,
-history.
-You can work around this by changing your `build` command in your `package.json`
+hence the `git` command cannot pull history.
+You can work around this by changing your
-to the following:
+`build` command in your `package.json` to the following:
 ```bash
 git clone --no-checkout https://github.com/... x && cp -r x/.git . && gatsby build
 ```